 - A handheld vacuum sealer or a hand pump is cheaper than a countertop vacuum sealer;

-- The zip-lock bags has to be the special kind meant for hand pumps;
+- The zip-lock bags have to be the particular kind meant for hand pumps;

 - These bags would have a specific area, usually encircled or labeled, which is where you attach the pump;

-- Not fool-proof compared to a vacuum sealer, but does the job of vacuum and sealing, although the longevity of the food may not be as long;
+- Not foolproof compared to a vacuum sealer, but does the job of vacuum and sealing, although the longevity of the food may not be as extended;

-- While the handheld vacuum sealer is not so expensive, these special bags are more expensive than the ordinary ones.
+- While the handheld vacuum sealer is not so expensive, these individual bags are more costly than the ordinary ones.

 What Items Do You Need To Optimize The Vacuum Sealing Process?

-When I experienced first-hand the benefits of vacuum sealing, I started to invest more on the equipment and accessories.
+When I experienced first-hand the benefits of vacuum sealing, I started to invest more in the equipment and accessories.

 Here are the must-have’s when you want to do vacuum sealing: